 1. Chudleigh’s Apple Farm

-Chudleigh’s Apple Farm is a place for families to select their own apples, while savoring the bliss that can come with country life.
-The apples at Chudleigh come in 22 different varieties and has over 47,500 trees across 60 acres in our orchard.
+Chudleigh’s Apple Farm is a place for families to select their own apples, while savouring the bliss that can come with country life.
+The apples at Chudleigh come in 22 different varieties, and we have over 47,500 trees across 60 acres in our orchard.

 Hours: